The Treasure of May Hill

 String Quartets

 The (Get It) Together Song - As an eccentric lock-down project, I played all the string quartet parts for this, plus percussion.
 As my cello skills are nil, this part was transposed up an octave for viola and then the software transposed it back down to sound like a cello!
-Inspired by quantum-mechanical principles, in four movements, see Video Installation.
+Inspired by quantum-mechanical principles, in four movements.

 Alchemy In Music